Avyukth/multiplayer-game-server/README.md

 ## Building and Running the Service

-# GameStats Microservice Project

-This is a GRPC-based microservice project that provides game stats based on the given area code.

 ## Environment Setup

 Make sure to create an `.env` file at the root of your project with the necessary environment variables.
 A `.env.local` file is also used for local builds.
-Refer to `.env.example` file for an example setup.

 ## Building and Running with Docker